ItalyStrap/event/README.md

 // $hooks will be the same instance because you have share in the above code
 ```
-You can find more information about the (Empress\AurynResolver here)[https://github.com/ItalyStrap/empress]
+You can find more information about the (EmpressAurynResolver here)[https://github.com/ItalyStrap/empress]

 ## Contributing